Jadumani Mahapatra: Biography

 He was a contemporary of Kabisurjya Baladeba Ratha.
 Once when he was in Puri at lord Jagannath temple while offering his prayer for his son's death, he met Baladeba Ratha who was also singing the sarpa janana (a song comparing Jagannath with a snake) after his son's death.
 Both great poets of Odisha knew each other from the caliber of each one's song (the depth and meaning of the song which are very high).

 It is said that he once asked a question to the elderly Bakrabak Chakrapani Pattanayaka who had first asked a question to Jadumani.
 Jadumani easily answered the question put by Chakrapani but the latter could not provide the former's.
 For readers fond of riti kavya (classic poetry—ornamented with word mastery), below is that very question asked by Utkal Ghanta Jadumani Mohapatra.

 The answer to the above question is abira (or fagu / falgu in Odiya or color used in Holi).
 The meaning justifies as follows: abiras vibrant color defeats the color of the sun (Answer 1), 'abira' means who is not bira (or warrior) he can sell his weapon to earn a living (Answer 2), 'abira' = abi (goat in Odiya)+ ra (possessive)meaning that goat always fears to go near to water (Answer 3), and 'abira' = (a (vishnu)+bi (pakshi or [bird])+ ra (possessive)) which means Garuda the vahana of Lord Vishnu who never fears snakes (Answer 4).
 This single question raised as a poem shows the versatility of Jadumani's word mastery and the depth and breadth of his poetry.

+There are many books written about Jadumani and his literature.
+Also so many books written about his quick, funny and thoughtful replies to people.

+One of such book is Utkala Ghanta Jadumanikruta Prabandha Purnachandra ra Chandrakanti Tika, written by ୰Pandita Chandramani Pradhan and Dr. Sukanti Mohanty resident of Itamati, Dist.
+Nayagarh district.

-He died in 1868 in the village Itamati, Dist.
-Nayagarh.
+Jadumani died in 1868 in the village Itamati, Dist.
+Nayagarh district.